mgarsamo/EmbedDiff/README.md

 ---

 > 📌 These tools provide additional confidence that the generated sequences are likely to fold into stable and ordered protein structures.

+## 🙏 Citation & Acknowledgment

+If you use **EmbedDiff** in your research or development, please consider [starring the repo ⭐](https://github.com/mgarsamo/EmbedDiff) and linking back to it.
+Citations and backlinks help others find and trust this work.

 ---